echtr/txtVAR/README.md

 #### IMPORTANT:
  - You do not need to put the extensions of the text files: database.txt => txtvar("texts")
  - Simply variable definition: var1 > var1value (You have to leave a space before and after the '>' sign.)
- - The append_var() function moves to the next line before defining a variable.
  - The last line cannot be empty!